ScilifelabDataCentre/data.scilifelab.se/content/open_science/activities.md

   <!-- The events content will be filled by shortcode 'update_activities' that is called below -->
 </section>

-## Announcements
+## Announcements and Previous Events

-This section highlights news and announcements related to Open Science from SciLifeLab.
+This section highlights news, announcements and previous online events related to Open Science from SciLifeLab.
 <!-- This page have more dynamic content, so everything is written in a shortcode -->
 {{< update_activities >}}